Criminal Justice Association

 Alpha Phi Sigma

-To be eligible for membership, a student must be a criminal justice major or minor, have completed at least 40 credit hours, including at least four criminal justice courses, have an overall QPA of 3.2 or higher, and have a QPA in criminal justice courses of 3.2 or higher.
+To be eligible for membership, a student must be a criminal justice major or minor, have completed at least 40 credit hours, including at least four criminal justice courses, have an overall GPA of 3.2 or higher, and have a GPA in criminal justice courses of 3.2 or higher.

-For membership or other information, please contact Dr. Lindsey Runell or Dr. Pietro Toggia.
+For membership or other information, please contact Dr. Pietro Toggia or Dr. Jonathan Kremser.